sudhamadhavi/Sales-Analytics/README.md

-### AtliQ Hardwares Sales Performance and Financial Reports
+### AtliQ Hardwares Sales Performance and Financial Reports in Excel
 ### Table of Contents

 - [About AtliQ](#About-AtliQ)